rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 In the example above `bench_foo` will be run for DataFrames containing six columns of integer data.
 The decorator allows automatically parametrizing the following object properties:

-- Class: Objects of a specific class, e.g. `DataFrame`.
+- `cls`: Objects of a specific class, e.g. `DataFrame`.
-- Nullability: Objects with and without null entries.
+- `dtype`: Objects of a specific dtype.
-- Dtype: Objects of a specific dtype.
+- `nulls`: Objects with and without null entries.
-- Rows: Objects with a certain number of rows.
+- `cols`: Objects with a certain number of columns.
-- Columns: Objects with a certain number of columns.
+- `rows`: Objects with a certain number of rows.

 In the example, since we did not specify the number of rows or nullability, it will be run once for each valid number of rows and for both nullable and non-nullable data.